 Facebook groups are a valuable place to generate discussion and nurture a sense of community amongst volunteers, workers, donors, and members of the community who are invested in your cause.

 You have three options when creating a Facebook group: open, closed, and secret.
 Which one you’ll choose will depend very much on your nonprofit.
-Keeping a group closed might be the best option for the majority of nonprofits because they can be found by anyone, but requires admin approval to enter and won’t let non-members see any of the content.
+Keeping a group closed might be the best option for the majority of nonprofits because they can be found by anyone, but require admin approval to enter and won’t let non-members see any of the content.

 Even though it can be time-consuming to manage a Facebook group, it is definitely an excellent platform for discussion and community building.